-As always we have our exclusive all english travel guide for Arsenal’s trips to Germany.
-Again Munich is on the cards.
-Munich based gooner @therealstarks was so kind to help us out with insights into munich’s public transport, breweries and simply everything you need to know for this month trip.
-Please give him a follow on twitter.
+It’s only one week to go and this blog topic never gets old and as always we have our exclusive all english travel guide for Arsenal’s trips to Germany.
+Once more we put everything together from public transport, breweries and simply everything you need to know for this years trip.
 We hope our guide will help you to focus on Arsenal rather than coping with travel issues.

 The Allianz Arena is quite far from the centre of München, like some modern stadiums the arena is on the outskirts of the city which means it is only really accessible via public or private transport, you can walk to the Arena but it would take you quite some time.